2022–23 West Coast Conference men's basketball season

-The 2022–23 West Coast Conference men's basketball season began with practices in September 2022 and will end with the 2023 West Coast Conference men's basketball tournament in March 2023.
-This will be the 72nd season for WCC men's basketball, and the 34th under its current name of "West Coast Conference".
+The 2022–23 West Coast Conference men's basketball season began with practices in September 2022 and ended with the 2023 West Coast Conference men's basketball tournament in March 2023.
+This was the 72nd season for WCC men's basketball, and the 34th under its current name of "West Coast Conference".
 The conference was founded in 1952 as the California Basketball Association, became the West Coast Athletic Conference in 1956, and dropped the word "Athletic" in 1989.

+This was the final WCC season for BYU, which joins the Big 12 Conference on July 1, 2023.

 Head coaches

 Coaching changes

 Two new head coaches will lead their team in the WCC during the 2022-23 season.
 On March 6, the University of San Diego announced that they had released Sam Scholl as head coach.
 Then, on April 6, USD announced that Steve Lavin, who previously had coached at both UCLA and St. John's, had been hired as the new head coach.
 Due to Todd Golden accepting the position as basketball coach at the University of Florida, San Francisco also had a coaching change.
 The long time assistant coach Chris Gerlufsen was hired as head coach at USF on March 18.